 FAQs | OFLA FAQ |

-The state, and several local areas, also require a transit tax based on where an employee performs their work.
-While the 0.1% statewide transit tax is paid by resident and nonresident employees working in Oregon, the local versions are covered by employers:
+The state, and several local areas, also require transit taxes that vary based on where an employee works.
+While the 0.1% statewide transit tax is paid by resident and nonresident employees working in Oregon, the local versions are covered by employers as a percentage of the employee's gross wages:

 Canby |